YurvandenBerg/ad-github-training/README.md

 # ad-github-training
-Exersises to get started with GitHub
+Exercises to get started with GitHub